 How can cloud computing help with power outages?

-New analysis shows that office-related problems such as power and communications failures are now the top sources of business disruption in the UK, over and above technology problems.
+New analysis shows that office-related problems, such as power and communications failures, are now the top sources of business disruption in the UK, over and above technology problems.

 With the biggest cause of disruption being power outage, it would seem that having a reliance on office locations for business IT infrastructure is inherently risky, unless of course you have the resources to pay for the power resilience provided by expensive generators or dual power feeds.